markjeschke/itunes-search-api-gulp-webapp/README.md

 Then reference the newly installed component in the appropriate file.

-## Delivery to Client
+## Build a minified version for your website

 Run this command to build static code to the /dist folder for client delivery.

     gulp build

- If you wish to build the project with the HTML, CSS, and JS unminified, please comment lines [#49](https://github.com/markjeschke/itunes-search-api-gulp-webapp/blob/master/gulpfile.babel.js#L49), [#50](https://github.com/markjeschke/itunes-search-api-gulp-webapp/blob/master/gulpfile.babel.js#L50), and [#53](https://github.com/markjeschke/itunes-search-api-gulp-webapp/blob/master/gulpfile.babel.js#L53) in the [gulpfile.babel.js](https://github.com/markjeschke/itunes-search-api-gulp-webapp/blob/master/gulpfile.babel.js) file.
+ If you wish to build the project with the HTML, CSS, and JS unminified (uncompressed) for development and debugging purposes, please comment or remove lines [#49](https://github.com/markjeschke/itunes-search-api-gulp-webapp/blob/master/gulpfile.babel.js#L49), [#50](https://github.com/markjeschke/itunes-search-api-gulp-webapp/blob/master/gulpfile.babel.js#L50), and [#53](https://github.com/markjeschke/itunes-search-api-gulp-webapp/blob/master/gulpfile.babel.js#L53) in the [gulpfile.babel.js](https://github.com/markjeschke/itunes-search-api-gulp-webapp/blob/master/gulpfile.babel.js) file.